Text entry interface: Graphics tablet

 A graphics tablet or digitizer is a computer input device that enables a user to hand-draw images, animations and graphics, similar to the way a person draws images with a pencil and paper, typically using a stylus.
 These tablets may also be used to capture data or handwritten signatures.
 It can also be used to trace an image from a piece of paper which is taped or otherwise secured to the surface.
 Capturing data in this way, by tracing or entering the corners of linear poly-lines or shapes, is called digitizing.
 The image is displayed on the computer monitor, although some graphics tablets also have a screen.

 Some tablets are intended as a replacement for the mouse as the primary pointing and navigation device.

 Graphics tablets can be use with handwriting recognition software to input text, using the graphics tablet to write on the handwriting recognition detects the letters and converts it to digital information.

 Punched card input

-One of the earliest text entry interfaces was the punched card input.
-A punched card input is a computer input device used to read executable computer programs, source code, and data from punched cards.
-Most early computers used punched cards as their main input device.
-Along with a card punch, punched card readers were an earlier method of entering data and running programs before the current generation of input devices existed.
-A card punch is an output device that punches holes in cards under computer control.
-Sometimes card readers were combined with card punches and, later, other devices to form multifunction machines.
+One of the earliest text entry interfaces was the punched card reader.
+Text (which could be data or source code) was punched off-line using a keypunch machine.
+Most early computers used punched cards as their main input medium and usually also had an online card puncher for output.

-Punched cards had been in use since the 1890s; their technology was mature and reliable.
-Card readers and punches developed for punched card machines were readily adaptable for computer use.
-Businesses were familiar with storing data on punched cards, and keypunch machines and their operators were widely employed.
-Punched cards were a better fit than other 1950s technologies, such as paper tape, for many computer applications as individual cards could easily be updated without having to reproduce entire files.